anedyaio/anedya-example-esp32/Arduino-IDE/esp-wifi/submitData/Industrial-energy-monitoring/mqtt/README.md

 Following steps outline the overall steps to setup a project.
 You can read more about the steps [here](https://docs.anedya.io/getting-started/quickstart/#create-a-new-project)

-1. Create account and login
+1. Create account and login to the dashboard
 2. Create new project.
 3. Create variables: temperature and humidity.
-4. Create a node (e.g., for home- Room1 or study room).
+4. Create a parent node (e.g., Gateway Node) and pre-authorize it.

- > [!TIP]
- > For more details, Visit anedya [documentation](https://docs.anedya.io?utm_source=github&utm_medium=link&utm_campaign=github-examples&utm_content=esp32)
+5. Create a child node (e.g., Child Node 1).
+6. Goto parent node->child nodes->add a Child Node with(Child Node ID 1 + Child Node 2 and Alias(child1))

 > [!IMPORTANT]
 > Variable Identifier is essential; fill it accurately.

-## Hardware Set-Up

-You can run the code without any hardware sensor also,Simply keep `virtual_sensor=true` or

-To send hardware sensor value `virtual_Sensor = false`

-1. Properly identify your sensor's pins.
-2. Connect sensor VCC pin to 3V3.
-3. Connect sensor GND pin to GND.
-4. Connect sensor signal pin to D5.

 ### Code Set-Up